yunchih/yunchih.github.io/content/tud-talk.md

 - **Efficient Knowledge Incorporation**: Integration of user activities and new data without extensive retraining.
 - **Privacy Preservation**: User data remains secure, without the need for cloud uploads.
-- **Edge Deployment Compatibility**: RA-LLM's streamlined design enables efficient edge computing deployment.
+- **Edge Deployment Compatibility**: RA-LLM alleviates the re-training overhead as new knowledge are ingested, thus enabling efficient edge computing deployment.

 ### NVM's Role in Supporting RA-LLM

 NVM's potential as a storage backend for RA-LLM allows for the continuous ingestion of vector embedding updates, including user-generated content like photos and health data.
-Moreover, vector retrieval can be expedited through an NVM chip with in-chip indexing capability, highlighting NVM's adaptability in modern AI contexts.
+Moreover, vector retrieval can be accelerated through an NVM chip with in-chip indexing capability, highlighting NVM's adaptability in modern AI contexts.

 ## Inference as a Continuous Process: Autonomous Agents and NVM